Home Pagan symbols & customs Site search

 Not one of the biggest stations in the world, Hunts Cross Station (opened 1873) is located one mile south of Woolton and a few miles from the centre of the English port of Liverpool.
 Unlike many stations in England, this one has retained much of its Victorian charm and is classified as a Grade II listed building.

 A popular theory on the origin of the name is that the area was the meeting place for local fox huntsmen before they Tally Ho'd on their 'sport'.
-And, unlike most 'cross' stations on this page, there is actually an old stone cross in the vicinity.
+And, unlike most 'cross' stations in this series, there actually is an old stone cross in the vicinity.

 All that remains of the cross now is a short upright stone pillar on three steps.